Chile–Mexico relations: History

 Chile and Mexico are two of four Latin American countries who are members of the OECD (the others being Colombia and Costa Rica), and both nations are two of the four founding members of the Pacific Alliance (the others being Colombia and Peru).
 In March 2018, Mexican President Enrique Peña Nieto traveled to Chile to attend the inauguration of President Sebastián Piñera.

 In November 2022, Chilean President Gabriel Boric traveled to Mexico and met with President Andrés Manuel López Obrador.
 During the visit, both leaders discussed the election of a new head for the Inter-American Development Bank and to increase bilateral relations and agreements between both nations.

 In September 2023, Mexican President Andrés Manuel López Obrador paid a visit to Chile to commemorate the 50th anniversary since the 1973 Chilean coup d'état.
 President López Obrador met with Chilean President Gabriel Boric and the two leaders discussed both nations close relations and President Boric thanked Mexico for its involvement in granting political asylum to thousands of Chileans during the 1973 coup d'état.
 In October 2024, President Boric travelled to Mexico to attend the inauguration of President Claudia Sheinbaum.

+In July 2026, Chilean Foreign Minister Francisco Pérez Mackenna paid a visit to Mexico and met with his counterpart Roberto Velasco Álvarez.
+During the visit, both foreign ministers reaffirmed their commitment to further strengthening the bilateral relationship and they welcomed the modernization of the Free Trade Agreement between Mexico and Chile.

 High-level visits

-President Gabriel Boric and President Andrés Manuel López Obrador (and other leaders) in Mexico City for the inauguration of President Claudia Sheinbaum; October 2024.
+Chilean President Gabriel Boric and Mexican President Claudia Sheinbaum (among other leaders) at the G20 Summit in Rio de Janeiro, Brazil, November 2024.